Enichan/OPBinaryLib/README.md

 Optionally you can pass in a `void*` pointer to user data that will be sent to the receiver function as the `context` argument.

 Set `OPB_Log` to a logging implementation to get logging.

+The OPB2WAV converter serves as a fully documented sample for reading an OPB file, generating audio via an OPL chip emulator, and storing that as a WAV file.

 ## Projects that support OPB files